New Zealand Diploma in Environmental Management (Level 5), Marine Strand

 What you need to know first

-Minimum of 42 credits at NCEA Level 3 or equivalent (suggested subjects: English, Mathematics and Biology/Sciences) for applicants under 20 years
+A minimum of 42 credits at NCEA Level 3 or equivalent (suggested subjects: English, Mathematics, Biology/Sciences) if under 20 years of age.

-Must be able to complete physical requirements of the course
+Ability to complete the physical requirements of the course.

 Industry icon